Beyond Acoustic Prefixes: Persistent Grounding in Serialized Acoustic Memory for LLM-Based Multi-Talker Speech Recognition: Preliminaries

 \subsection{LLMs as ASR Decoders}

-LLM-based ASR typically consists of four components: a speech encoder, a temporal reduction module, a projector, and an LLM decoder.
-Both the encoder and the decoder can be initialized from pretrained models \cite{9814838,10096630,radford2023robust}.

-\paragraph{Speech encoding and downsampling} Given an input waveform $\mathbf{y}\in\mathbb{R}^{L}$ with $L$ samples, a speech encoder produces frame-level representations:
+A typical LLM-based ASR system consists of four components: a speech encoder, a temporal reduction module, a modality projector, and an LLM decoder.
+Both the speech encoder and the LLM decoder can be initialized from pretrained models \cite{9814838,10096630,radford2023robust}.
+Given an input waveform $\mathbf{y}$, the speech encoder produces frame-level acoustic representations: